Data management and protection

 Data Sharing Agreement

-Before the data can be accessed/ transferred, a Data Sharing Agreement (DSA) needs to be put in place between NHS Digital and the University.
+Before the data can be accessed/ transferred, a Data Sharing Agreement (DSA) needs to be put in place between NHS England and the University.
 All DSAs must be reviewed by the University’s Contracts Team who will arrange for the DSA to be signed by the University’s authorised signatory.

 Related guidance